Geometric shape matching for recovering protein conformations from single-particle Cryo-EM data: Shape matching

-An issue with solving \cref{eq:DirectRegEnergyInGroup} is that the evaluation of the $\LieGroupMetric$-metric itself involves solving an optimization problem, so the minimizing the functional in \cref{eq:DirectRegEnergyInGroup} is a coupled optimization problem over a Lie group.
-One could consider manifold optimization methods \cite{Taylor94,boumal2023intromanifolds}, but there is a simpler way.
-Indeed, the problem solves itself when the distance $\LieGroupMetric$ corresponds to a right invariant Riemannian metric.
-To see this, note first that the minimization of the functional in \cref{eq:DirectRegEnergyInGroup} can be replaced with minimizing a curve $\gcurve \colon [0,1] \to \LieGroup$ in the group
+An issue with solving \cref{eq:InDirectRegEnergyInGroup} is that the evaluation of the $\LieGroupMetric$-distance itself involves solving an optimization problem, so the minimization in \cref{eq:InDirectRegEnergyInGroup} is a coupled optimization problem over a Lie group.
+One could consider manifold optimization methods \cite{Taylor94,boumal2023intromanifolds}, but there is a simpler way when the distance $\LieGroupMetric$ corresponds to a right-invariant Riemannian metric.
+To see this, note first that the minimization of the functional in \cref{eq:InDirectRegEnergyInGroup} can be replaced with minimizing a curve $\gcurve \colon [0,1] \to \LieGroup$ in the group

 with $\langle \Cdot , \Cdot \rangle$ denoting a right-invariant metric on $\LieGroup$.
-Next, if $\gcurve$ in \cref{eq:DirectRegEnergyInCurveOnGroup} is sufficiently smooth, then one can express it as a solution to the flow equation
+Next, if $\gcurve$ in \cref{eq:InDirectRegEnergyInCurveOnGroup} is sufficiently smooth, then one can express it as a solution to the flow equation

 where $\dd R_\gelem\colon \LieAlgebra \to T_\gelem \LieGroup$ is the derivative of the right translation map $R_\gelem \colon \LieGroup \to \LieGroup$ at the identity, i.e., the map $R_\gelem(\gelemother) = \gelemother\gelem$.
 Henceforth, $\gcurve^{\acurve} \colon [0,1] \to \LieGroup$ denotes the curve solving \cref{eq:flow2} for a specific choice of $\acurve \colon [0,1] \to \LieAlgebra$.
 Note that when $\LieGroup$ is connected, there exists for any $\gelem\in \LieGroup$ a curve $\gcurve^{\acurve}$ such that $\gcurve^{\acurve}(1)=\gelem$.
-This correspondence between curves in $\LieGroup$ and $\LieAlgebra$ allows us to rephrase the minimization of \cref{eq:DirectRegEnergyInCurveOnGroup} over curves in the Lie group $\LieGroup$ as a minimization over curves $\acurve \colon [0,1] \to \LieAlgebra$ in the Lie algebra $\LieAlgebra = T_e\LieGroup$ (which has a vector space structure):
+This correspondence between curves in $\LieGroup$ and $\LieAlgebra$ allows us to rephrase the minimization of \cref{eq:InDirectRegEnergyInCurveOnGroup} over curves in the Lie group $\LieGroup$ as a minimization over curves $\acurve \colon [0,1] \to \LieAlgebra$ in the Lie algebra $\LieAlgebra = T_e\LieGroup$ (which has a vector space structure):

 The metric $\langle \Cdot , \Cdot \rangle_\cdot$ can be constructed by specifying an inner product $(\Cdot,\Cdot)$ on $\LieAlgebra$.
 The metric at the remaining points of $\LieGroup$ is then given by translating the inner product from the right.
 We here consider inner products on $\LieAlgebra$ of the form